nahidulhasan/laravel-pdf/README.md

 $document = Pdf::generatePdf('<h1>Test</h1>');

 ```
-Now If you want to send mail to your client ataching pdf  then you can follow this code
+Now If you want to send mail to your client attaching pdf  then you can follow this code

 ```php
     /**